HyperFlight

 Incommensurables: Transcendental and irrational numbers

-Our -- that is Pythagorean -- definition and differentiation is simple.
+Our — that is Pythagorean — differentiation of irrationals and transcendentals is easy.
 Irrationals exist in 1D while transcendentals do it in 2D.
 The square root operation from the Pythagorean Theorem can take you to irrationals but not to transcendentals.
-When trying to express a transcendental or an irrational number on paper (as a magnitude), the sub-unity part of a number (mantissa) becomes infinite and, therefore, inexact.
-What becomes most useful in our (re)discovery that irrationals exist in 1D while transcendentals in 2D is the fact that the (atomic) photons are 1D entities and can have irrational value.
-So now the orbital transfer solutions can include irrational numbers (think geometric mean when squaring the circle).
+When trying to express a transcendental or an irrational number on paper (as a magnitude), the sub-unity part of a number (mantissa), being infinite, cannot be written on paper (or spoken or stored in a computer) and is, therefore, inexact.
+What becomes most useful in our discovery that "irrationals exist in 1D while transcendentals in 2D," is the fact that the (atomic) photons are 1D entities and can have irrational values.
+So now the orbital transfer solutions can include irrational numbers (think geometric mean when squaring a circle).

-As a Pythagorean you know that the numbers become -- or come alive.
+As a Pythagorean you know that numbers become — or come alive.
 Because a circle is composed of infinitely many points, you may want to figure out what entity could possibly exist as an assembly of points or circles or arches (sweeps).
-You also want to answer a question, "Could the electron fit the geometric definition of a point?"
+You also want to answer a question, "Could an electron fit the geometric definition of a point?"
 Makes sense if you think geometry rules.

 If you think incommensurable numbers (irrationals and transcendentals) are real numbers then you have some work to do in moving these numbers from your left brain and into the right [no need to have Dedekind kind of cut-cut lobotomy].
 This is easier said than done for some people but it can be done.
 In other words, you will need to figure out that irrational numbers are not real numbers.